thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 ![Differential Analyser](../img/differential_analyser_bush.jpg)

-It was about the size of a room and used shafts, motgors, discs and wheels to work.
+It was about the size of a room and used shafts, motors, discs and wheels to work.

 ### Historiography